-As a partner in Alberta’s preventable injury campaign and an organization committed to health promotion, Alberta Blue Cross® encourages Albertans to have a safe and active summer.
+As a partner in Alberta’s preventable injury campaign and an organization committed to health promotion, we have 13 tips to help you have a safe and active summer.

 Sunshine and high temperatures increase your risk of sunstroke and heat exhaustion—both can be life-threatening for infants, young children and seniors.
 To avoid this, stay hydrated by drinking lots of water and other non-alcoholic, non-caffeinated drinks.
 Increase your vitamin C intake—it provides a natural defense against heat stroke, exhaustion and heat rash.
 Make sure to stay cool by wearing light-coloured clothing and seeking shade often.
 Never leave children or pets inside a parked vehicle.

 Additional tips to beat the heat, especially during heat waves and for those who don’t have air conditioning, include the following:

 - Open doors and windows and use fans to promote air circulation throughout your home.

 - Seek refuge in a cooler basement if you have one.

 - Avoid large meals, use an outdoor grill and eat fresh foods that don’t require you to use the oven or stove to prepare.

 - Eliminate extra heat sources—don’t leave computers or appliances running and avoid using incandescent light bulbs.

 - Take cold showers or baths, soak your hands and feet in buckets or bowls of cold water, place ice packs or wet towels on your pulse points (inside of wrists, back of the neck and behind the knees).
 Or use a spray bottle filled with cold water to spritz yourself.

 - Visit public buildings with air conditioning, like libraries, art galleries, movie theatres, museums and shopping malls.